Apacher122/ordo_meritum_monorepo/README.md

 This is a personal tool I'm developing for myself to get through unemployment purgatory, but feel free to look around the repo.
 What started as a simple backend has morphed into a full-blown monorepo.

 Long story short, it's an overglorified resume/cover letter proofreader that's also an application tracker and job match analyzer.
-The purpose of the job match analyzer is mostly to provide some extra insight on my alignment to a particular role before I fire my resume into the void.
+Personally, I don't subscribe to the notion that there's really a way to quantize human aspects of workstyle personalities, but I do like cool graphs and numbers.
+The purpose of this whole platform is mostly to provide some extra insight on my alignment to a particular role before I fire my resume into the void.

+I'm also really itching to just make stuff with code.
+Seriously.
+I spent like 2 days straight with no sleep teaching myself idiomatic Go because I saw a cool TikTok about it.

 ### Previews